 truck accident caused by a drowsy driver, we encourage you to reach out to our Houston

 Houston personal injury lawyers today.
 We bring years of legal experience to the table and have been recognized for the high caliber of representation we provide to our clients.

 Contact The Cox Pradia Law Firm, P.L.L.C. to set up a consultation with our compassionate team.
 Recovering Fair Compensation After Your Accident

-According to federal official, drowsy driving is continually leading to highway collisions and fatalities.
+According to federal officials, drowsy driving is continually leading to highway collisions and fatalities.
 With more than 30,000 estimated highway